-Well-established as one of the world’s leading maritime exhibitions, with close to 30,000 visitors from 40 countries in 2015, Europort 2017 is a 'must’ for anyone involved in the international maritime market.
+Well-established as one of the world’s leading maritime exhibitions, with 26.733 visitors from 93 countries in 2017, Europort 2019 is a 'must’ for anyone involved in the international maritime market.

 Structured to aid ship owners and operators optimise the performance of their fleets, Europort is an important meeting place for maritime industry professionals which brings together representatives from all sectors.
 It creates a forum where buyers and sellers can gather under one roof to conduct business and enhance industry knowledge.
 In particular, Europort adds value in terms of technology leadership and the building of complex ship types, benefitting all stakeholders by showcasing innovative technology and advanced shipbuilding systems.